History of the Church of Jesus Christ of Latter-day Saints: Brigham Young's later years

 The church had attempted unsuccessfully to institute the United Order numerous times, most recently during the Mormon Reformation.
-In 1874, Young once again attempted to establish a permanent Order, which he now called the "United Order of Enoch" in at least 200 Mormon communities, beginning in St. George, Utah on February 9, 1874.
+In 1874, Young once again attempted to establish a permanent Order, which he called the "United Order of Enoch" in at least 200 LDS Church-established communities, beginning in St. George, Utah on February 9, 1874.

-In Young's Order, producers would generally deed their property to the Order, and all members of the order would share the cooperative's net income, often divided into shares according to how much property was originally contributed.
-Sometimes, the members of the Order would receive wages for their work on the communal property.
-Like the United Order established by Joseph Smith, Young's Order was short-lived.
-By the time of Brigham Young's death in 1877, most of these United Orders had failed.
-By the end of the 19th century, the Orders were essentially extinct.
+In Young's Order, producers typically transferred ownership of their property to the Order itself.
+All members within the order would then collectively partake in the cooperative's net income, often distributed in proportion to the value of the property initially contributed.
+Occasionally, members received wages for their labor on the shared property.
+Much like Joseph Smith's United Order, Young's Order had a brief existence.
+By the time Young died, most of these Orders had faltered.
+As the 19th century drew to a close, these Orders had effectively become extinct.

-Brigham Young died in August 1877.
-After the death of Brigham Young, the First Presidency was not reorganized until 1880, when Young was succeeded by President John Taylor, who in the interim had served as President of the Quorum of the Twelve Apostles.
+Young died in August 1877, but the First Presidency was not reorganized until 1880, when he was succeeded by John Taylor, who in the interim had served as President of the Quorum of the Twelve Apostles.